nicklafferty/craftycody/content/crafts/diy-adding-doors-to-the-ikea-kallax.md

 **Step six** is lining up the doors on the kallax and seeing where I needed to drill to attach them.
 I held the door up and marked where the hinge holes hit then pre-drilled pilot holes so I wouldn't split the cabinet.
 Then, all that was left was to drill them in place.

 My husband helped immensely with this last step.
 I really needed the extra hands.
 Once we got one up, it was easy to line the rest up and screw them in.
+The trickiest are the two that mount on the inside boards- it's a skinny piece that you have to line up just right to avoid gaps.

+And here it is all done!
+I don't know if I'll be doing many of these Ikea "hacks", but I was bummed not finding a tutorial for adding doors that I liked.
+Hopefully, you like these and will try them out too!